cameronbunce/ClusterConfig/README.md

        configuration: autonegotiation=on broadcast=yes driver=bcmgenet driverversion=6.2.0-1010-raspi duplex=full link=yes multicast=yes port=twisted pair speed=1Gbit/s
 ```

-so I can see here that our interface is named simply enough 'eth0' on the Raspberry Pi.
+so I can see here that our interface is named simply enough 'eth0' on the Raspberry Pi 4.
 If you're on more complex hardware it could have a name that looks more like 'enp0s25' but what you're looking for is the 'description: Ethernet interface' part, and the logical name under that.
 We also see here the MAC - serial- for reservations.

 I took my MACs and made reservations, since DHCP owns my whole network space.
 I'll show static further down.
 For my netplan configuration, I edited '/etc/netplan/50-cloud-init.yaml' and added the second entry:
 ```